contributte/gopay-inline/README.md

 ### 1) Client

 A core class holding credentials, token, authenticator and http client.
-It could make request to endpoints and authenticate.
+It could make authentication and requests to endpoints.

 ### 2) HttpClient

 Delegates all requests / responses to IO.
-All requests go over cURL.
+All requests go over `cURL`.
 There is a place for other implementation, go for it.

 ### 3) Services

-Services provide easy API for creating, verifying, etc.. payments.
+Services provide easy-to-use API for creating and verifying payments.

 ## Supported API